Tulip Time River Cruise

-I had the pleasure of taking a "Tulip Time" river cruise through the inland waterways of Holland and Belgium on the brand new ms Amadagio, operated by Ama Waterways.
+I had the pleasure of taking a “Tulip Time” river cruise through the inland waterways of The Netherlands and Belgium on the brand new ms Amadagio, operated by Ama Waterways.

 We cruised, usually during daylight hours, from Amsterdam.
 Many of the stops were in places I had not heard of or was unfamiliar with, but all were charming and interesting and places I probably wouldn’t have visited if I were on my own.

 We sailed to Volendam, (one of many towns filled with canals and moveable bridges); Edam (yes, the cheese town); Enkuizen; Arnhem (the scene of the tragic WWI battle); Antwerp; Brussels; Ghent, (with its 700-year-old Belfry Tower); Brugges (a delightful mix of architecture, stores selling intricate lace and candy shops); Zierikzee; the walled town of Willemstad and through Zeeland.

 We visited the windmills of Kinderdijk, passed fields and fields of tulips, daffodils and other brilliantly colored bulbs; spent time at the fabulous Keukenhof Gardens and ended up back in Amsterdam without, for the most part, retracing our route.
 The flowers in the fields and at the Keukenhof Garden were every bit as wonderful as you would expect them to be.
 Fabulous.

 The ship itself was special also.
 It has 75 outside staterooms (170 sq.ft.), most of which have French balconies.
 Four Junior Suites

 (255 sq. ft.), add a sitting area including a sofa and two chairs, floor-to-ceiling windows and a French balcony, plus an extra large bathroom with tub and shower.